VividFace: High-Quality and Efficient One-Step Diffusion For Video Face Enhancement: Efficient Video Face Enhancement

-\pl{where $v_{\theta}$ represents the velocity predicted by the DiT model, and $c_{txt}$ is the text embedding.
-To facilitate efficient training of the DiT model, we employ the VAE to pre-extract the latent representations of both low-quality and high-quality videos.
-Additionally, we use empty prompts to eliminate the computational overhead associated with text captions.
-We empirically set $t^* = 400$ in the original discrete timestep scale (corresponding to $t \approx 0.4$ in the continuous scale), which balances structural preservation and detail enhancement based on the observation that the low-resolution input already contains sufficient structural information.
-Finally, the enhanced latent representation $\hat{z}_h$ is decoded through the VAE decoder $\mathcal{D}$ to produce the output video $\hat{x}_h$ as the RGB enhancement result.}
+where $c_{txt}$ represents the text embedding and $t^*$ is the fixed timestep.
+To facilitate efficient training of the DiT, we precompute the latent representations of both low- and high-quality videos using the VAE encoder and adopt empty text prompts to eliminate caption-related computational overhead.
+Empirically, we set $t^* = 400$ in the original discrete timestep scale (corresponding to $t \approx 0.4$ in the continuous scale), which balances structural preservation and detail enhancement based on the observation that the low-resolution input already contains sufficient structural information.
+Finally, the enhanced latent representation $\hat{z}_h$ is decoded by the VAE decoder $\mathcal{D}$ to produce the restored video $\hat{x}_h$.